 Compatibility: Smart DNS, by default, are compatible with most internet-capable devices.
 The VPN provider should offer apps for almost every computing platform.
 The VPN should also support simultaneous connections.

 Money-back guarantee or free trial: this is a fail-safe if the services don’t work as advertised.
-Also, you will get a chance to try the services before you can commit to a payment plan.
+Also, you will get to try the services before committing to a payment plan.

 Great customer service: customer support is essential in case you get stuck while using the service.
 Look for providers with friendly, responsive, or 24/7 customer support.